MicrosoftDocs/learn/learn-pr/wwl-data-ai/perform-incremental-processing-with-spark-structured-streaming/includes/07-knowledge-check.md

 ## Multiple Choice
 What is the purpose of watermarking in handling late data and out-of-order events in incremental processing in Azure Databricks?
 ( ) Watermarking is used to duplicate records using unique identifiers or a combination of event attributes. {{Incorrect.
 This explanation refers to the process of deduplication, not watermarking.}}
 (x) Watermarking sets a threshold for how long the system should wait for late data.
-Events arriving after the watermark are considered late and can be discarded or considered separately, reducing memory usage and ensuring timely processing. {{Correct.
+Events arriving after the watermark are considered late and can be discarded.
+It can also be considered separately, reducing memory usage and ensuring timely processing. {{Correct.
 Watermarking in Azure Databricks helps manage late data by setting a threshold for its arrival.}}
 ( ) Watermarking is used to adjust processing logic based on the observed latency patterns, dynamically modifying how late data is handled to balance accuracy and performance. {{Incorrect.
 This explanation refers to the process of latency-aware processing, not watermarking.}}

 ## Multiple Choice